Mirinth/Pint/pint-spec.md

+﻿Pint spec
+version 1/(∞ - 1)

 Pint interprets a language.
 It reads the directions and follows them exactly as told.
 This explains how to talk in The Language.

 The rules of The Language are very simple.

 - The Language has exactly one Code File.
-- The Code File is named "code.pcf"
+- Pint uses whatever data source you give it as its Code File.
-- The Code File is in the same folder as Pint.
+- The Code File can be anywhere, everywhere, and nowhere.
-- The Code File has Digits and Line Ends.
+- The Code File has letters, numbers, spaces, equal signs, and line ends.
+- Each line looks like "abc = 123"
+- The letters are variable names; the numbers are the values.
-- Lines can have up to 9 Digits.
+- Numbers can be up to 9 digits.
+Names can be any length.
-- Lines with zero characters are ignored.
+- Empty lines are ignored
-- Lines with less than zero characters are also ignored.
-- The number from the last line is shown on the screen.
+- The name and value of the last line is shown on the screen.
 - If anything bad happens, Pint gives up and quits.

 The End.